 As I write, the IT industry is beginning to wake up to the idea of contentcentric or information-centric protection, being an inherent part of a data object.
 This new view of data security has not developed out of cloud computing, but instead is a development out of the idea of the "de-perimerization" of the enterprise.
 This idea was put forward by a group of Chief Information Officers (CIOs) who formed an organization called the Jericho Forum [1].
 The Jericho Forum was founded in 2004 because of the increasing need for data exchange between companies and external parties-for example: employees using remote computers; partner companies; customers; and so on.
 The old way of securing information behind an organization's perimeter wall prevented this type of data exchange in a secure manner.
 However, the ideas forwarded by the Jericho Forum are also applicable to cloud computing.
-The idea of creating, essentially, de-centralized perimeters, where the perimeters are created by the data object itself, allows the security to move with the data, as opposed to retaining the data within a secure data is the ground stone of securing information within a cloud and will be the basis of this discussion on securing data in the cloud.
+The idea of creating, essentially, de-centralized perimeters, where the perimeters are created by the data object itself, allows the security to move with the data, as opposed to retaining the data within a secured and static wall.
+This simple but revolutionary change in mindset of how to secure data is the ground stone of securing information within a cloud and will be the basis of this discussion on securing data in the cloud.